 The research question is expected to be solved using a federated approach.
-The scripts for the analysis will be distributed and locally deployed/run at each participant's site using their data.
-Each participant country/region (Aragon (Spain), Belgium, Austria, Finland, Norway, Estonia and The Netherlands) will pull the data from their respective sources, conditional on data availability and access.
+The scripts for the analysis will be distributed and locally deployed/run at each participant's site using their linked data as input.
+Each participant country/region will link and transform the data from their respective sources to comply with the requirements captured in the common data model specification, conditional on data availability and access.